ronaldstoner/ron/_posts/2022-12-29-nostr_Security_and_Privacy.md

 # Findings

+## <i class="fa fa-exclamation-triangle fa-lg"> Private Keys
+Most nostr impementations currently use a single signature private key generated inside the web browser.
+In order to use nostr based web applications users must copy and paste private keys into clients in plain text.
+If someone else obtains your private key, they can potentially access and take control of your nostr keypair and account.

+## <i class="fa fa-exclamation-triangle fa-lg"> Encrypted DM Metadata
+While nostr offers the ability to send encrypted DMs to user pubkeys, the metadata of these messages are broadcast publicly via relays.
+This is the same as a bitcoin transaction being viewable on the public ledger.
+The contents of the direct message will be encrypted, but other metadata like the sender and recipient can be viewed by anyone.

 ## <i class="fa fa-exclamation-triangle fa-lg"> Cross Site Scripting (XSS)
 Cross-site scripting (XSS) is a type of cyber attack that involves injecting malicious code into a website or web application.
 This code is typically executed in the context of the affected website, allowing the attacker to perform a variety of malicious actions, such as stealing sensitive data, manipulating the website's content or functionality, or redirecting users to malicious websites.